Eyewear Information

 Why you should wear sunglasses

-Good quality sunglasses and eyewear eliminate solar ultraviolet radiation (UVR), in particular the more damaging UVB radiation.
+Good quality sunglasses and sports eyewear eliminate solar ultraviolet radiation (UVR), in particular the more damaging UVB radiation.
 UV rays from sunlight can damage the retina and the lens of the eye.
 Long term exposure is linked to eye health issues like cancer of the eye lids, cataracts and macular degeneration.

 As the eye cannot see UVR, sunglasses have an important function in blocking UVR.
 Wearing cheap sunglasses with no UV filters poses an even greater danger than wearing none at all because the pupils will dilate allowing more harmful rays into the eye.
 Good quality sunglasses filter out both UVA and UVB rays, the latter responsible for causing sunburn and eye tissue damage with prolonged, unprotected exposure.